aliaksei-chareshneu/cellstar-volume-server-v2/readme_new_preprocessor.md

 #### EMPIAR-10988

-In order to add an `empiar-10988` entry with geometric segmentation to the internal database, follow the steps below:
+In order to add an `empiar-10988` entry with lattice segmentations based on masks to the internal database, follow the steps below:
 1. Obtain the raw input files

 	Create `test-data/preprocessor/sample_volumes/empiar/empiar-10988` folder, change current directory to it, and download electron density map file, e.g. using wget: